National Treasury

 Department of Small Business Development (DSBD)

-It also aimed to link over 750 SMMEs and cooperatives to international market opportunities over the medium-term period, with particular emphasis on enterprises run by women, young people and people with disabilities.
+Over the medium-term period,the department aimed to link 600 SMMEs and cooperatives to international market opportunities through events at which they can showcase their products, with emphasis on enterprises run by women, young people and people with disabilities.

 Johannesburg Stock Exchange (JSE)